Welcome to today's edition of the Rush 24-7 podcast.

 Paul Ryan just ate Obama's lunch yesterday.

-I mean, it he was ticked.
+I mean, he was ticked.

-He was this is not at all how it was supposed to go.
+He was, this is not at all how it was supposed to go.

 Ditto Eric Cantor.

-Uh these guys just did a superb job.
+These guys just did a superb job.

 And we got audio sound bites to review some of this.